-The modern treatment of varicose veins uses non-surgical vein procedures such as Endovenous Laser and Ultrasound Guided Sclerotherapy.
+Modern treatment of varicose veins without surgery uses Endovenous Laser and Ultrasound Guided Sclerotherapy.

 It is no longer necessary to treat varicose veins with surgery.
-The latest walk in/walk out, non surgical techniques of Endovenous Laser Ablation (EVLA) and Ultrasound Guided Sclerotherapy (UGS) are available at Palm Clinic.
+The latest walk in/walk out, non surgical techniques of Endovenous Laser Ablation (EVLA) and Ultrasound Guided Sclerotherapy (UGS) have been available at Palm Vein Clinic for over ten years.
 We are able to treat almost all varicose veins, regardless of size, non surgically.
+This means you can generally return to work the same day but you will need to avoid heavy lifting or straining for 2-3 weeks.

-Dr John Barrett introduced Ultrasound Guided Sclerotherapy to New Zealand and was one of the first exponents of Endovenous Laser Ablation.
+Dr John Barrett introduced Ultrasound Guided Sclerotherapy to New Zealand in 1998 and was one of the first exponents of Endovenous Laser Ablation for varicose vein treatments in New Zealand.
 Dr Barrett is Chairman and a Foundation Fellow of the Australasian College of Phlebology.
-Dr Barrett works with four other phlebologists at Palm Clinic which is the busiest Vein Clinic in New Zealand.
+Dr Barrett works with a team of five phlebologists (Dr Sam Dunn, Dr Robyn Baker, Dr Rowan Stephens and Dr Sarah Hart) at Palm Clinic which is the busiest Vein Clinic in New Zealand.
+Palm Clinic has performed over 2900 laser treatments for varicose veins and more than ten thousand ultrasound guided sclerotherapy procedures.

 Palm Clinic is an affiliated provider to Southern Cross for varicose veins.
 Medical necessity criteria apply.

-Treatments are generally covered by medical insurance including Southern Cross, Tower, Sovereign, Unimed and others when meeting 'medical necessity criteria'.
+Treatments are generally covered by medical insurance including Southern Cross, NIB (formerly Tower), Sovereign, Unimed and others when meeting 'medical necessity criteria'.

 Frequently Asked Questions